AkshathRaghav/cubot.io/README.md

 ```
 <br>

-4. You can also check if the cube is solved with isSolved() --> For example, if you want to execute a move and check if the cube is solved or not, use this method.
+4. With isSolved(), you can get the status of your cube ( solved or not ) --> For example, if you want to execute a move and check if the cube is solved or not, use this method.

 ```java
 boolean solved = cube.isSolved() ; // returns true if solved, false if not